techbrett/OfficeDocs-SkypeForBusiness/Teams/rooms/create-resource-account.md

 > [!NOTE]
 > Teams shared devices do not support Security defaults in Microsoft Entra ID.
 Use conditional access to secure your environment and Teams shared devices.

-### Resource Account Sign in Tester
+### Resource Account Sign in Test

-Use this tool: [Teams Rooms Sign in Test](https://testconnectivity.microsoft.com/tests/TeamsMTRDeviceSignIn/input) to test that your Teams Rooms resource account is configured for successful sign on.
+Use this tool: [Teams Rooms sign in test](https://testconnectivity.microsoft.com/tests/TeamsMTRDeviceSignIn/input) to test that your Teams Rooms resource account is configured for successful sign on.

 ### Exchange Room Finder & Microsoft Places